-- iii.
-"The historic character of a property will be retained and preserved.
-The removal of distinctive materials or alteration of features, spaces and spatial relationships that characterize a property will be avoided." (pg.
-62) The area to be removed does not characterize the property-it is a modern intrusion on the form of the historic property. - 4.
-BCC Section 2-18-11.01 D states the request shall support the goals, objectives and policies of the Boise City Comprehensive Plan and the plans referenced therein.
-The application is in compliance with the following goals and objectives of the Comprehensive Plan and the North End Plan. - i.
-The proposed use or design of the property should reflect the character of the adjacent neighborhood and be compatible with it. (p.
-17) The design of the addition reflects the character of the adjacent neighborhood with its compatible materials and forms and is compatible with the neighborhood. - ii.
-The unique character of the neighborhood should be maintained, including architectural style, sitting on the lots, orientation of the units and landscaping characteristics. (p.
-18) The new addition maintains the character of the neighborhood through its compatible materials and design. - 5.
+- neighborhood will not be maintained.
+This proposal will adversely affect the integrity of this house and of the neighborhood. - iii.
+Protect historically and culturally significant resources that contribute to community identity and history.
+Goal, page 5-12 The proposal will adversely affect, rather than protect, this historically and culturally significant resource that contributes to community identity and history. - 5.
 BCC Section 2-18-11.01 E states that based on the adopted design guidelines the request will not be incongruous with the historical, architectural, archaeological, educational or cultural aspects of the district.
-The project is congruous with the historical, architectural, archaeological, education or cultural aspects of the district because it complies with the Secretary of the Interior's Standards for Rehabilitation, the Design Guidelines for Residential Historic Districts and the North End Plan. - 6.
+The project is not congruous with the historical, architectural, archaeological, education or cultural aspects of the District because it does not comply with the zoning ordinance, the substandard lot ordinance, the East End Plan, the Boise City Guidelines for Residential Historic Districts or the Secretary of the Interior's Guidelines. - 6.
 BCC Section 2-18-11.01 F states that the request must comply with the dimensional standards and other applicable requirements of Title XI (Zoning Ordinance) including, but not limited to setbacks, height restricts and parking requirements unless the Commission finds that modifying the standards is necessary to protect the overall characteristics of the district and to comply with the adopted design guidelines.
-This application complies with all of the dimensional requirements of the underlying zone as laid out in Title XI without the request for any variances. - 3.
+This application does not comply with all of the dimensional requirements of the underlying zone as laid out in Title XI without the request for any variances. - 3.
 A contributing building, site, structure or object adds to the historic architectural qualities, historic associations, or archeological values for which a property is significant because (a) it was present during the period of significance, and possesses historic integrity reflecting its character at that time or is capable of yielding important information about the period, or (b) it individually meets the National Register eligibility criteria.
-The structure's 1940s changes have gained their own significance.
-The site is contributing.
+The structure was constructed during the period of significance and retains its integrity.
+It is contributing.